Ayngie/Ayngie/README.md

 (FYI that there is an identical repo for my degree project - just with a swedish title - [here](https://github.com/Ayngie/naturlig-guide-till-graviditetsdiabetes), to help people searching for info in swedish to get better chance of finding this information).

 ### Past school projects
 My public repos also include a variety of older school projects I have coded during my years at Medieinstitutet.
-Including (but not limited to :) ) my portfolio - view it live [here](https://ayngie.github.io/portfolio2.0/).
+Including (but not limited to :) ) my (slightly dated) portfolio - view it live [here](https://ayngie.github.io/portfolio2.0/).

 Happy reading and happy coding!